Fever in Children: Symptoms, Causes & Relief

-Generally, a fever is the body’s natural reaction to infection.
-From a temperature standpoint, the health profession typically defines fever as any body temperature greater than 37 degrees Celsius.
+Generally, a fever is the body’s natural reaction to illness or infection.
+From a temperature standpoint, the health profession typically defines fever as any body temperature greater than 37.5 degrees Celsius when measured under the arm.
 However, temperature can vary from body part to body part and from thermometer to thermometer, depending on where you’re measuring your child’s temperature and with which type of thermometer, as different models have varying degrees of accuracy.

 What is a high temperature for a child?

 It helps to have a guide to normal temperature ranges by thermometer type (though always check the manufacturing information for your own individual thermometer):

 36.32 – 37.76°C